 Experience is great, but lots of companies need to see evidence of further study or certifications that will enhance your offering.
 If you perceive that there are gaps holding you back, have a look and see what you can do to address them.
 How would an MBA help, for example?
 Is the investment in education going to be repaid in your career advancement?

 Equally, furthering your soft skills can also be very worthwhile.
 Have you ever seen someone who was meant to be a leader flounder through a presentation?
 If public speaking is something that puts fear in your belly, then you really need to do something about it if you’re looking to progress into a senior role.
 Joining organisations like Toastmasters is a great way to increase your confidence and learn strategies for public speaking.

 Whilst playing a part in office politics is risky, and definitely not a tactic to get involved in, having an understanding of the politics that exists within your organisation is essential.
 Being able to effectively and appropriately articulate yourself through these murky waters is invaluable if you want to remain in an organisation long-term.

 For this reason, effective communication skills are an essential part of leadership, as they are a key tool to help you navigate your way through potentially disruptive politics.

 To do this, understand what your competitors are doing, then identify what are you doing better or how you and your company can improve.
-It is amazing what you learn when you immerse yourself in your sector; reading industry journals, involving yourself in discussions or knowledge sharing forums.
+It is amazing what you learn when you immerse yourself in your sector; reading industry journals, and involving yourself in discussions or knowledge-sharing forums.
 In addition, don’t limit yourself just to your industry.
 There is a lot to learn externally, so don’t be afraid to gain inspiration or innovation from other domains.

 When you have ideas, bring them to the table, own them, be willing to fight for them and drive them to completion.
 Caring about the business is a great trait in a leader.